ddhartma/Disaster-Response-Pipeline-Project/README.md

 ## Modeling: <a name="Modeling"></a>
 The model consists of sklearn [pipeline](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html) including a [GridSearchCV](https://scikit-learn.org/stable/modules/grid_search.html) tuning.

-- A CustomVectorizer class which inherits from the [CountVectorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html) class has been developed in order to switch between Porterstemmer and Lemmatization during training via GridSearchCV tuning.
+- A CustomVectorizer class which inherits from the [CountVectorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html) class has been developed in order to switch between Porterstemmer and Lemmatization and between stopwords on/off during training via GridSearchCV.
 Thereby,  a CountVectorizer object converts a collection of text documents to a matrix of token counts.
 - In addition, a [TfidfTransformer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfTransformer.html) has been implemented.
 The goal of using tf-idf instead of the raw frequencies of occurrence of a token in a given document is to scale down the impact of tokens that occur very frequently in a given corpus and that are hence empirically less informative than features that occur in a small fraction of the training corpus.

 - As there are 36 target categories which have to be classified by the model, a [MultiOutputClassifier](https://scikit-learn.org/stable/modules/generated/sklearn.multioutput.MultiOutputClassifier.html) was added to the pipeline.
 This multi target classification strategy consists of fitting one classifier per target.
 This is a simple strategy for extending classifiers like (RandomForestClassifier) that do not natively support multi-target classification.

+- A [Pipelinehelper](https://github.com/bmurauer/pipelinehelper) module has been imported to select between different classifier via GridSearchCV.
+This helper selects between two or more different transformers without pipelining them together.

-- A [RandomForestClassifier](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) is used as a target predictor: A random forest is a meta estimator that fits a number of decision tree classifiers on various sub-samples of the dataset and uses averaging to improve the predictive accuracy and control over-fitting.
+- A sklearn [RandomForestClassifier](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) is used as a target predictor: A random forest is a meta estimator that fits a number of decision tree classifiers on various sub-samples of the dataset and uses averaging to improve the predictive accuracy and control over-fitting.

+- Furthermore, a [AdaBoostClassifier](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.AdaBoostClassifier.html) has been tested.
+Based on sklearns description An AdaBoost  classifier is a meta-estimator that begins by fitting a classifier on the original dataset and then fits additional copies of the classifier on the same dataset but where the weights of incorrectly classified instances are adjusted such that subsequent classifiers focus more on difficult cases.

 The full pipeline consists of the following transformers/predictors:
 ```
 pipeline = Pipeline([
+            ('nlp', Pipeline([
-                ('vect', CustomVectorizer(X_train, word_prep='stem')),
+                ('vect', CustomVectorizer(X_train, word_prep='lemmatize')),
                 ('tfidf', TfidfTransformer()),
-                ('clf', MultiOutputClassifier(RandomForestClassifier()))
+            ])),
+            ('classifier', PipelineHelper([
+                ('rfc', MultiOutputClassifier(RandomForestClassifier())),
+                ('abc', MultiOutputClassifier(
+                        AdaBoostClassifier(base_estimator=DecisionTreeClassifier(max_depth=1, class_weight='balanced'))))
+            ]))
         ])
 ```

+- ***Best GridSearchCV Hyperparameter set***:

+    - Best score: 0.240
+    - Best parameters set:
+        - vect__max_df: 0.5
+        - vect__ngram_range: (1, 1)
+        - vect__word_prep: 'stem'

 ## Evaluation: <a name="Evaluation"></a>